Third-Party Tested ≥98% HPLC Purity — USA Shipped

 How does VIP compare to Semax for neuroprotection?

 VIP and Semax are both neuroprotective peptides but work through distinct mechanisms.
 VIP acts through VPAC1/VPAC2 receptors with broad effects on vasodilation, immune modulation, and circadian regulation.
 Semax upregulates BDNF through ACTH-derived pathways, enhancing neuroplasticity and cognitive function.
-VIP has a more diverse receptor profile and broader systemic effects, while Semax is more specifically targeted to neurotrophic factor enhancement.
+VIP has a more diverse receptor profile and broader systemic effects, while Semax is more specifically targeted to neurotrophic factor modulation.